Phobia Definition, Symptoms, And Treatments

 Everyone fears something at some time in their lives.
-Being afraid on occasion can even be a healthy response to the uncertainties and dangers of the world.
-It can help you to respond appropriately when you're in a tight spot.
+Being afraid can be a healthy response to the uncertainties and dangers of the world.
+It can help you respond appropriately when you're in a tight spot.
 Phobias are something different, though.
 Phobias can disrupt your life and cause you to avoid situations you would rather not avoid.
-If you question the intensity and frequency of your fear, learning the phobia definition may be your first step to greater peace and freedom.
+If you question the intensity and frequency of your fear, learning the definition of a phobia may be your first step toward greater peace and freedom.

 What Is A Phobia?

 While it's true that everyone is afraid at some time, not everyone has a phobia.
-So, what's the difference?
-What is it that makes the one a normal reaction and the other a treatable mental illness?
-To find out, it helps to start with the simple definition of phobia and related words.
+So what is the difference?
+What makes the one a normal reaction and the other a treatable mental illness?
+To find out, let’s start with some definitions.

 Psychologists define a phobia as an intense, irrational, and inappropriate fear.
 If you have a phobia, your fear is exaggerated and overwhelming.
 It is a fear response to something that presents no real threat to you, at least not in your current situation.

 What is fear?
 It's a part of the fight-or-flight response.
-Fight or flight is a physiological response in your body to something you perceive as danger.
-If it happens only when there's a real threat, it's adaptive in the sense that it prepares you to deal with the threat.
+Fight or flight is a physiological response to something you perceive as dangerous.
+If this response happens only when there's a real threat, it's adaptive in that it prepares you to deal with the threat.
 Your body prepares to flee the danger or stay and fight it.
-The fear is what triggers the physiological response.

-The response changes the action of your nervous system, alters your hormone levels, increases your heart rate, increases your muscle tension and increases the intensity of your hearing and other senses.
+This response changes the activity of your nervous system, alters your hormone levels, and increases your heart rate, muscle tension, and the intensity of your hearing and other senses.

 Symptoms Of Phobic Disorder

-When your phobic response hasn't been triggered, your phobic symptoms may be hidden.
-You might feel perfectly calm, relaxed, and mentally healthy when that fear isn't triggering your phobia.
-However, once the phobia is triggered, you may have a panic attack.
-Panic attack symptoms include:
+In the absence of your phobic trigger (for example, the train in the above example), your phobic symptoms are likely to be hidden.
+You may feel perfectly calm and relaxed when the trigger isn’t around.
+However, once the phobia is triggered, you can have a panic attack.
+Physical symptoms of a panic attack may include: